AshutoshUpadhya/igel-ui/README.md

 If you wish to work on this app, you can start by opening an issue or feature/enhancement and describe what and why it will be helpful.
 You can clone the repo and make a pull request afterwards.
 I will review it asap.

-If you have experience with frontend dev & electron and you are serious about helping for the development of this project, then you can contact me and we can discuss your approaches and whether you want to maintain this project.
+If you have experience with frontend dev & electron and you are serious about helping in the development of this project, then you can contact me and we can discuss the approaches and whether you want to maintain this project.